Price: DHS/FEMA funded

 DHS/FEMA-Funded NTED Course Catalog #PER-330

-The course involves classroom presentations and facilitated discussions designed to train the target audience to conduct threat assessments and identify vulnerabilities within state, local, and tribal jurisdictions as they relate to mass transit and passenger rail systems.
-It will educate participants on how to recognize and prioritize passenger transportation facilities and conveyances hardening in order to protect them against identified threats, especially those involving IEDs.
-Participants will learn how to develop security and response management plans including procedures on collaborative planning, training, exercising, and management of responses to mass transit emergencies.
+Course Objectives – This course will train the target audience to conduct threat assessments and identify vulnerabilities within state, local, and tribal jurisdictions as they relate to mass transit and passenger rail systems.
+The course will educate participants on how to recognize and prioritize passenger transportation facilities and conveyances hardening in order to prevent and protect them against identified threats, especially those involving IEDs.
+Security and response management plans will also be developed, including procedures on interagency communication, incident command, and evacuation planning.
 Roles and responsibilities of both public and private sector will be highlighted as protection resources and response partners.
+There will be special emphasis on National Special Security Events (NSSE’s).